TheWebFoundation/open-data-barometer-2nd-edition/report/about/data.md

 We are continuing to explore ways to improve the provision of qualitative data alongside the Open Data Barometer, but hope this year's initial release is a useful resource for other researchers.

+### Analysis scripts

+A number of the analysis scripts (R) used in compiling the Open Data Barometer are [available on GitHub](https://github.com/TheWebFoundation/odb2014-analysis).

 #### Notes: datasets

 <i class="glyphicon glyphicon-exclamation-sign pull-right" style="font-size:6em; color:lightgrey;"></i>